Product Catalog (PCAT)

 The EASE-LSR RLD query provides loop specific information.
 This query also enables you to obtain the physical characteristics of the facilities.
 Information regarding the EASE-LSR RLD query is described in the EASE-LSR User's Guide.

 The Wire Center RLD query provides wire center specific information.
 This query provides the physical characteristics of the facilities for an entire wire center.
 The wire center raw loop data is presented as a comma delimited file and needs to be downloaded into a database or spreadsheet to analyze the individual facilities.
-Contact your CenturyLink Service Manager to request an ID, which will be required to obtain the digital certificate, required to access this query.
-You will need to provide the names and telephone numbers of your employees that will be accessing the query.
-After your CenturyLink Service Manager has notified you that the necessary access permissions have been established, and provided you with your ID you may then initiate the digital certification process.
+Contact your CenturyLink Service Manager to request an ID, which will be required to obtain the digital certificate, required to access this query and for assistance with the digital certification process.

 If the end user customer's telephone number is a Port-Within telephone number also known as a Location Ported telephone number, you must use the service address to perform a loop qualification.
 Information regarding the Loop Qualification query is described in the EASE-LSR User's Guide.